What Critical Role is Teaching Us About the Magic of Group Storytelling

 The Future of Liveplay D&D

-Liveplay D&D marks a new brand of narrative storytelling that is changing the way we see the modern fantasy genre, and challenging long-held truths about the art of storytelling.
+Liveplay TTRPGs mark a new brand of narrative storytelling that is changing the way we see the modern fantasy genre, the way we see modern gaming as a whole, and is challenging long-held truths about the art of storytelling.

-This game, that is more than a game, transcends the restrictions of standard narrative.
-It goes beyond fiction, beyond fantasy, to become an experience in itself unlike any other.
-It fills a void in the fantasy space, offering fans a new way to experience the genre, and giving creators a fast-growing and inclusive medium as a new form of expression.
+Liveplay transcends the restrictions of standard narrative.
+It goes beyond fiction, beyond fantasy, to become an experience in and of itself.
+An experience unlike any other.
+It fills a void in the fantasy space, offering fans a new way to experience the genre and gives creators access to a fast-growing and inclusive medium as a new form of expression.

-It’s about a new age of fantasy world-building, that rejects the historic tropes of the genre, and a growing community that is pushing the boundaries of fantasy, and promoting positive representation for anyone and everyone.
+It’s about a new age of fantasy world-building, that rejects the historic tropes of the genre, and a growing community that is pushing the boundaries of fantasy, and promoting positive representation for everyone involved.

 And it’s about a group of friends, sitting around a table, telling a story together.

-You don’t need to be a fantasy nerd to watch liveplay D&D. You don’t need to know the rules of the game, have ever played it yourself, or have any intention of ever tabletop roleplaying.
+You don’t need to be a fantasy nerd to watch liveplay DnD.
+You don’t need to know the rules, have ever played it yourself, or have any intention of ever playing it yourself.
 What this genre offers goes far beyond the rules and mechanics of a game, and creates an open, collaborative space for storytelling to shine.

 But don’t take my word for it.